 The study and application of representative literary criticisms from Plato to the present.
-It is required of English majors and recommended for the junior year.
+It is required of English and English Education majors and recommended for the junior year.
 Prerequisite: 9 credits in literature.
-Offered yearly.
+Offered alternate years.

 EN 394.
 Topics in English (1-3)